 In areas where paralegal jobs are competitive, job candidates may find that an increased level of education can give them an advantage over other applicants.
 Sometimes employers will state that they wish to hire a “certified paralegal.”

 They may in fact want a job candidate with a national certification, but most often they are looking for an employee who has completed an educational program to earn a degree or certificate.
 It is important to understand the difference between the two and to clarify with a potential employer which of the two types of paralegal they are hoping to hire.

 Certificated paralegals have earned a certificate showing that they have completed an educational program in paralegal studies.
 Sometimes, a person who already holds a degree in another area will specialize in paralegal studies by completing a certificate program.
 Other certificate programs are stand-alone, and do not require that students have completed previous higher educational coursework.
 Not all programs are approved by the American Bar Association nor are they all accredited.
 Therefore it is important to research the certificate programs that will best prepare students for employment in Colorado and give future job-seekers an edge over the competition.

 The three national paralegal associations offer national certification to candidates who have completed educational programs, gained knowledge through working as paralegals, or both.
-Information about the exams, eligibility requirements, and recertification is available here.

 Certified paralegals are those who have passed such an exam and have been issued certification by a national paralegal association.

 The purpose of these national certification exams is to recognize professional paralegals that have mastered the national requirement of legal information and are competent in their field.
 By certifying paralegals, the national organizations work to increase the visibility and professionalism of their peers.

 Currently there are four national exams from which to select: